yufanana/ArtificialIntelligence02180/assignment1/README.md

 Our group has chosen **Chinese Checkers** as our game.

 The GUI is adapted from [henrychess's repository](https://github.com/henrychess/pygame-chinese-checkers/).
 The code has been reorganised to have 3 main packages: `bots`,`game_logic`,`gui`.

-Our group intends to put most of work as new scripts and bots into the `bots` package.
+Our group has placed most of work as new scripts and bots in the `bots` package.

 ## Table of Contents